basilfx/EFM2RIOT/README.md

 There are doubts on the performance and memory overhead of emlib.
 I have concluded the following, based on a benchmarking script (included):

 * Code size does increase when using emlib.
-The overhead is in the range of 3 to 5 kb of flash, depending on the target and peripherals used.
+The overhead is in the range of 5 to 10 KiB of flash, depending on the target and peripherals used.
 * A large part of the overhead is contained within the clock management unit.
 This is an integral part for proper clock setup and low-power support.
 It is used by all peripherals and has a constant code size.
 * Most get/set/read/write/enable/clear methods are implemented as macro's or inline methods.
 They are equally efficient as their direct register alternative.